12 Reasons you need a Will written for your unique life circumstances

 Planning the Powers of a Personal Representative

+A simple Will can protect your family if your circumstances and business dealings are simple.
 It is important to be sure that your Will is not so simple that it fails to consider your special circumstances.
-Many clauses that can help your family are missing from canned documents or misunderstood by people who buy documents online.
-When it comes to preparation of your Will, consider an elder law attorney who takes the time to understand your unique circumstances.
-Here are some of the reasons why you may want more than a simple Will:
+Many clauses that can help your family are missing from canned online documents.
+When it comes to preparation of your Will, consider an elder law attorney who takes the time to understand you and your needs.
+Here are a dozen reasons why you may want more than a simple Will:

 1. You don't want your property to automatically pass to children of the beneficiaries who predecease you.
 Sections of the Massachusetts Uniform Probate Code, known as anti-lapse provisions, could make that happen, unless you say otherwise.